E2B Menu Editor

 This allows you to easily test many different configurations without needing to reboot each time.
 It works because E2B will copy the contents of any .cfg file into the \_ISO\MyE2B.cfg file and then reload the E2B menu system.

-- Copy the $Default E2B Menu.cfg file to the \_ISO folder and name it as MyE2B.cfg (this file will be overwritten when a .cfg file is selected in the E2B menu system).
+- Copy the $Default E2B Menu.cfg file to the \_ISO folder and rename it as MyE2B.cfg (this file will be overwritten when a .cfg file is selected in the E2B menu system).

 - Then add the $Change_Theme.mnu file to the Main Menu which will allow you to choose any .cfg file.